Table of Contents

 On the banks of the River Coln, this sleepy settlement has a church (St Nicholas’s) and several red phone boxes and post boxes.
 Even the adorable bus stop is made from golden Cotswold stone.

 Castle Combe is often voted the most beautiful Cotswold village.
 It’s not hard to see why!

-No new houses have been built in this tiny settlement since the 1600s making it one of the best-preserved villages in England.
+No new houses have been built in this tiny settlement since the 1600s making it one of the best-preserved ancient settlements in England.
 It was used in filming for Stardust (2007) and Stephen Spielberg’s War Horse (2011).

 Whilst in Castle Combe, stop by St Andrew’s Church to see the faceless clock used in the Doctor Dolittle films.
 Foodies can enjoy afternoon tea at The Old Rectory Tearoom or a Michelin-starred meal at The Bybrook.

 My top tip is to visit as early as you can to beat the crowds… especially if you want a photo on Market Place Bridge without 100 Instagrammers waiting in turn (no shade intended for I am one of them)!

 Where to park: Castle Combe Free Visitor Car Park.
 Note that it’s a steep walk up the hill from Combe.
 There’s street parking in town on West Street but on a busy summers day, you’re more likely to find a place in the car park.